liwuguibo/ADS-Learn-Note/README.md

 # ADS-Learn-Note
-This repository is my ADS learn note, will be updated according to my study progress.
+This repository is my ADS learn note, and will be updated according to my study progress.

 Based on ADS2024.